CrowdStrike/foundry-sample-collections-toolkit/app_docs/README.md

 # Foundry Sample with Collections

-This sample is designed to show how to use Collections in Falcon Foundry.
+This sample is designed to show how to use collections in Falcon Foundry.
 It contains a few capabilities:

 1. Collections: